pypolestar/.github/profile/README.md

-This repository contains Python code for integration with Polestar APIs, including a custom Home Assistant component.
+This organizations hosts Python code for integrating with Polestar APIs, including a custom Home Assistant component.